donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 ## Evictions

-I'll be satisfied with 30 to 50 million evictions, no less!
-Cut them of financially like our law's say and they will leave on there own!
+I'll be satisfied with 30 to 50 million evictions, "no less"!
+Cut them of financially like our law's say and they will leave" on there own!

 No work visa's, no warfare, no HUD vouchers, no free healthcare.
 That's our laws, "enforce them"!

 > 90% of these immigrants have failed the test of becoming USA citizens = deport them or just cut them off!

 Or prosecute them; put them and there family's in internment camps and make them work off what they have in violation of federal law taken from us.

 > Could take a dozen generations.
 >
 > > We would have cheep food once again.